DBT File Import

 Unicode Font Support

-Duxbury DBT supports Unicode fonts.
+DBT supports Unicode fonts.
 Microsoft Word works with both Unicode and non-Unicode fonts.
-Now you can buy a computer, obtain a Word processor (Open Office or Microsoft Word, and immediately set to work writing in difficult languages without needing to obtain a special font in order to get started.
 In the past, languages like Lao, Tibetan, or Oriya were impossible to support without specialized add-ons to Microsoft Word.
-As an added bonus, this means that screen readers and other access software have more of an opportunity to handle your language.
+It is now possible to buy a computer, obtain a word processor (Open Office or Microsoft Word), and immediately set to work writing in many alternate script languages without first having to obtain a special font.
+As an added bonus, this means that screen readers and other accessibility software have more opportunity to handle your language.
 At this point, DBT imports or handles about 75 ranges of Unicode characters.

 Supporting non-Unicode Fonts

-For some nations, their isolation from mainstream computer users, and the cost barriers to temporary solutions caused widespread use of non-Unicode fonts.
+For some nations, their isolation from mainstream computer users and the cost barriers to better solutions caused widespread use of non-Unicode fonts.
 Thus to offer a braille translator that is practical, Duxbury Systems had to support the dominant font system in use.
-We have some support for the Akadem font for Cyrillic text, the Saysettha font for Lao text.
-The next edition of DBT will support the SutonnyMJ font used in Bangladesh for Bengali text.
+We have some support for the Akadem font for Cyrillic text, the Saysettha font for Lao text, and the SutonnyMJ font used in Bangladesh for Bengali text.

-This work is very tedious and sometimes quite complex, so we do this only when there are no other alternatives.
+This work is exacting and quite complex, so Duxbury supports non-Unicode fonts only when there are no other alternatives.

 Han or Chinese Characters

-DBT will not display Chinese characters.
-Instead DBT displays an appropriate substitute based on the language.
+DBT does not directly display Chinese characters.
+Instead DBT displays an appropriate substitute based on the current braille translation language:

 marks for the tones